 He really brought the Civil War alive for us.
 It was an intensive course, with multiple books, articles, papers, etc., and we were required to learn battle movements and plans for all of the major battles and recite them in narratives on our tests.
 We covered all aspects– the home front, the lives of the enslaved, theories that developed in the post-war era… It was really a wonderful course, but I still wasn’t sold.

-After that, I wrote a series which follows several siblings in Civil War Era Virginia (which I hope to publish once the Torn Asunder series is complete!).
-The Virginia series is my favorite thing I’ve ever written, and I think setting a family drama in that era and researching minute details for so long is what finally sparked my fascination with the Civil War.
+After that, I wrote a series which follows several siblings in Civil War Era Virginia.
+I think setting a family drama in that era and researching minute details for so long is what finally sparked my fascination with the Civil War.
 The opportunities for drama are boundless in the Civil War, the range of human emotions breath-taking.
 We see the best and worst of humanity, and, as an author, that’s exciting to explore.
 I realized that if I could get a little braver in dealing with a very tough time period, there was a wellspring of experiences to be discovered and retold.

 And as for my love for the South–I’m Southern-born and bred, so that helps!
 There is a lot of rich culture in the South which is fun to dig into.
 But mostly, I really wanted to write characters who resonated from my experience.
 And, for me at least, that meant sticking close to home.
 But my historical male lead in Southern Rain is Massachusetts-born and bred, which I loved, so you never know where I might take you in the future!
-(P.S.
-Marisa, I gave you a really long answer – sorry! 🙂 )

 Tara: So much of what our historical characters do or believe can be mind-boggling or even morally wrong to our modern eyes.
 So the writer has two choices: tell the story like it would have been or sugar-coat the past.
-That’s not always an easy decision to make, but for the most part, I try to tell the truth.
+That’s not always an easy decision to make, but I try to tell the truth.
 It seems like the best course, and largely, I think that’s the reason readers of Historical Fiction pick up a book: to be transported to another time and place and maybe learn something along the way.
-For the big questions of morality, I let the peers of the characters judge them as they would have during the time period in question.
-An example would be Lydia Bennett being engraved on our memories as a flighty girl because everyone in the Regency Era would have said so.
-A more modern pen might have taken a more sympathetic look at the full picture (she was young, her father was absent-minded, her mother was driving her to be married, etc.) and ultimately ended on a more forgiving note that really wouldn’t have been accurate to the Regency Era.
-But we want that accuracy as readers of Historical Fiction, or otherwise, we would be reading modern books.
+We want that accuracy as readers of Historical Fiction, or otherwise, we would be reading modern books.
 Slavery is the obvious example from Southern Rain, and, of course, it takes everything within the modern author not to be heavy-handed with the message, “This is an affront to human dignity!”
-But I think the facts send that message more effectively, so I try (try!) to take my emotions out of it and let the story tell itself.
+But I think the facts send that message more effectively, so I try to take my emotions out of it and let the story tell itself.

 Tara: Yes!
 This is the hardest book I have ever written for reasons too numerous to undertake, but largely because the chemistry between the two main couples was delicate, and I kept smashing it and having to fix it.
 As for my comfort zone, two things immediately come to mind.
 1) There were some storylines dealing with feminine health, and proper Southern ladies don’t talk about that.
-(Okay, I’m seeing that that is funny now and will try to get over my missishness.)
+(Okay, I’m seeing that that is funny now.)
 2) There was a storyline which felt a little too edgy for me, definitely out of my comfort zone, but when I prayed about it, I got an enthusiastic, “Yes, go for it!”
 So, yeah… Sometimes, you just take a leap of faith!

 Tara: I find that the publishing world pushes authors to write what is called high-concept.
 Basically, that means you have a cute story hook that will propel the whole story.
 (Example: With one month left until the big baking competition, Chef Laura is on a mission to find the perfect cake.
 The only problem is that so is her chief rival, Chef Tom.
 Will love ensue as they work toward their goal?)
 On the other end of the spectrum, you have full-fledged literature, which I call high-brow.
 Those are great, too, and they look deeply at the questions of life and humanity.
 But my favorite kind of book is those which pull some elements from both: the readable quality of high concept with the depth of literature.
 So I call my writing style middle-brow: enjoyable reading with a dose of grounded reality.

 Tara: I think there’s something for everyone in my writing.
 As far as age – I do deal with some heavy topics: emotions and sin and life and the fall-out from all of that which reflects the human experience.
 There is romance, but it’s more of a camera panning away variety than a panoramic view.
-There are a few (as we say in the South!) cuss words because, á la Rhett Butler, there are times when, “Frankly, my dear, I don’t give a darn!” just doesn’t cut it.
-Would I have let my sister read it when she was a young teen?
-Yes, even though I was a helicopter-older sister about what she read.
+There are a few (as we say in the South!) cuss words.
+Would I have let my sister read it when she was a teen?
+Yes.
 But I would encourage parents to read first and then make that decision on their own, since everyone feels differently.
 And, as always, if there are any questions, just contact me, and I will be happy to answer!

 Tara: Well, the simple answer is that I felt led to do so.
 I have other manuscripts which I would have felt more comfortable putting out there, but I felt that pull with Southern Rain, and I am trusting that God has a plan!

-Tara: This is a little hard because Southern Rain is part of a three-book series, which I kind of see as one unit.
+Tara: This is a little hard because Southern Rain is part of a three-book series, which I kind of see as one unit (it could almost be called a saga).
 So you may not see the whole picture when you end the first book, but I’m thinking you will by the third.
 And I don’t want to give anything away, so I’ll just say generally that several themes do present themselves, and I think you’ll see them.
 If you don’t, that’s fine: reading is all about what the reader gets from the book, not what the writer intends.

 Tara: Can I pick two?
 A Bride Most Begrudging by Deeanne Gist and Bath Tangle by Georgette Heyer.